feignbird/project_cronjob/readme.md

 9. python manage.py runserver 0.0.0.0:9000 <br>
 ` Above will run your django project `

-` Now you can hit 'http://0.0.0.0:9000/' endpoint to get the user created by crontab every 2 minutes `
+` Now you can hit 'http://0.0.0.0:9000/' endpoint to get the users created by crontab every 2 minutes `

+## API Endpoints
+### There are total of 7 endpoints <br>

+1. GET http://localhost:9000/ <- Gives data of created users
+2. Goto URL: http://localhost:9000/admin/ <- Log into admin panel to see created users

 ### How to work with cronjob